- Abstraction

 Common Mistakes and Misconceptions

-Some developers rely too heavily on third-party libraries for simple tasks.
-This introduces long-term maintenance issues, especially if the library becomes unmaintained or incompatible with future frameworks.
+Over-relying on third-party libraries for simple tasks can cause long-term issues if the library becomes unmaintained or incompatible.

 Summary